-WARNING: Fuel pump shut-off switch: In the event of an accident the safety switch will automatically cut off the fuel supply to the engine.
-The switch can also be activated through sudden vibration (e.g. collision when parking).
-To reset the switch, refer to the Fuel pump shut-off switch in the Roadside Emergencies chapter.
+WARNING: Fuel pump shut-off: In the event of an accident this feature will automatically cut off the fuel supply to the engine.
+It can also be activated through sudden vibration (e.g. collision when parking).
+To restart your vehicle, refer to Fuel pump shut-off in the Roadside Emergencies chapter.